-Two years ago was the best day of my life because my husband and I got married.
-Everything went perfectly, and there is nothing we would have wanted differently.
+Four years ago was the best day of my life because my husband and I got married.
+We had a wonderful wedding, and there is nothing we would have wanted differently.

-As most people know, he is in the military and has been gone for almost exactly one of those years.
-While his deployments aren’t long (about 2 months), they are frequent and so are his other trips.
+As most people know, he is in the military and has been gone a lot.
+While his deployments aren’t long (about two months), they are frequent and so are his other trips.
 I won’t say it’s been easy and there have been plenty of hard days.
 I will say we are still as happy as the day we met.

 Today I knew today I wanted to post about our anniversary but had no idea what to post.
 I finally settled on a “how we met post.”
 Many long term readers know “how we met,” but many people don’t.
-I’m always interested to see how other people met their significant other so I thought I would share.
+I’m always interested to see how other people met their significant other, so I thought I would share.

 So How Did We Meet?

 My husband and I met during college cross country season in 2011.
-We met at a scrimmage race between our respected two universities.
+It was a scrimmage race between our respected two universities.

 Later in the spring, we officially started “officially dating”.
-I was blogging at the time, and I don’t think I even mentioned on the blog: OMG you guys, new boy in my life”.
-It’s been a theme of the past 6 years, we’ve been happy but he isn’t a large part of the blog.
+I was blogging at the time, and I don’t think I even mentioned on the blog: OMG you guys, a new boy in my life”.

-In May of 2012, we both graduated college and decided to try doing a long distance relationship.
-Our options at that point were to try and do a distance relationship or break up.
+In May of 2012, we both graduated from college and decided to try a long distance relationship.
+Our options at that point were long distance or break up.

-Tim went to Air Force pilot school in Texas, and I began working in Oswego, NY.
+Tim went to Air Force Undergraduate Pilot school in Texas, and I began working in Oswego, NY.
 During that time, we both learned a lot about ourselves, interests and hobbies.
-We went just over 6 months without seeing each other.
+We went just over six months without seeing each other.
 It was one of the hardest times of our relationship but worth it.
 The first time we saw each other again was that Thanksgiving, and it was as if nothing had changed.

 After Thanksgiving, we saw each other again for Christmas, then in March and in May.
 It was a lot easier than the first few months.
 After nearly a year of distance, we made the decision I would move to Texas.
-As much as I enjoyed my job in Oswego, I wanted to continue my relationship with Tim and we had to eventually move (he did not have that choice with me).
+As much as I enjoyed my job in Oswego, I wanted to continue my relationship with Tim, and we had to eventually move (he did not have that choice).

-Tim graduated his pilot training, and we were told we would be moving to New Jersey.
-Neither of us knew anything about NJ (except people drive very quickly on the Turnpike) in October 2014.
+Then in late 2013, Tim graduated his pilot training, and we were told we would be moving to New Jersey.
+Neither of us knew anything about NJ (except people drive very quickly on the Turnpike).

-We’ve now lived in NJ for five years, and I love it.
+I’ve now lived in NJ for five years, and I love it.
 We never thought we would stay here this long, but I don’t mind.
 I’ve made incredible friends, I enjoy my job and there is always something to do.
-We are only a few miles from Philadelphia and short drive from both of our parents, New York City and Baltimore.
+We are only a few miles from Philadelphia and a short (3-6 hour) drive from both of our parents, New York City and Baltimore.

 On April 1, 2014, Tim proposed to me.
 It was exactly what I wanted, low key and at our house.
 We are low key, and I could not have asked for a better proposal.
-To be honest, as much as we love running, proposing at a race or in front of hundreds of people is not either of our scenes.
+As much as we both love running, proposing at a race or in front of hundreds of people is not either of our scenes.
 Neither are big crowds or making a huge scene.

-Even though we lived in New Jersey, we made the decision to get married in my hometown area in Norfolk, Virginia.
+Even though we lived in New Jersey, we decided to get married in my hometown area in Norfolk, Virginia.
 We spent a year wedding planning and got married on April 12, 2015.
 While planning a wedding further away was more difficult, it wasn’t as stressful because we both have such supportive and helpful parents.
 For each of the things.
 We couldn’t have dreamed for a better day.

 After our wedding, we took a few days to relax and went straight on our honeymoon.
 We decided to spend a few days in Key West and go on a cruise in the Carribean.
 It was a great vacation, and it was perfect.

 Then a few days after we got home, he was deployed for a while.
-For the first 6 months of our marriage, he was gone for just over 4.
-Afterward, he was home for a bit more, but in the past 2 years, he has been gone for over a year.
+For the first six months of our marriage, he was gone for just over 4.
+Afterward, he was home for a bit more, but for the past four years, he has been a lot.

-As most people know, he is away now.
-We might talk today, we might not.
+We aren’t able to celebrate today, but that is okay.
+We might talk today; we might not.
 It doesn’t mean I love my husband any less.
 I could not ask for a better person in my life.